KevinDahlberg/log_my_run_app/README.md

       - [ ] Set up login failed alerts
       - [ ] implement angular material
       - [ ] Set up different looks for desktop and mobile
+  * Week 2 left to Do
+      - [ ] View of all the week’s runs on homepage
+      - [ ] select a different week from a calendar
+      - [ ] Style the APP
+      - [x] weekly, monthly, and yearly summary
   * Post status to facebook (stretch)
   * Weather API to display the weather (stretch) (possible api: https://openweathermap.org/api)